XRTK/com.xrtk.core/README.md

 ## Overview

-Developing Mixed Reality Applications in Unity is hard, and we know there are many [developers](./CONTRIBUTORS.md) who are frustrated with the current state of both game and general application development within the Mixed Reality ecosystem: a quickly developing market that encompasses the whole spectrum from Mobile Augmented Reality to high end Virtual Reality.
+Developing Mixed Reality Applications in Unity is hard, and we know there are many [developers](./CONTRIBUTORS.md) who are frustrated with the current state of both game and general application development within the Mixed Reality ecosystem: a quickly developing market that encompasses the whole spectrum from Mobile Augmented Reality to high-end Virtual Reality.

 To improve this situation, the Mixed Reality Toolkit's vision is simple, to provide a complete cross-platform solution for AR/XR/VR development that supports three different developer skill levels: